jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Every story contains a plot: a sequence of events where a protagonist fights an antagonist to overcome a problem.
 The fight to change reality happens in three parts.
 The first is the introduction of the problem and characters.
 The second is protagonist and antagonist thinking up plans and attacking each other.
 The third part is the conclusion, where we find out which side wins.
 Although it’s easier to see in some more than in others, all stories have this structure.

 The difference between good and bad stories is how much it mixes things up to keep you in guessing what's going to happen next.
-While some stories are non stop action scenes, and others are non stop talking scenes, others mix the two up to tell a logical and surprisng story with a thick plot.
+While some bad stories are non stop action scenes, and and stories are non stop talking scenes, good stories mix the two up to tell a logical and surprisng story with a thick plot.

-**Classic movies:** are fights over real-life problems.
+**Classic movies:** are good stories with fights over real-life problems.
 Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
-New ideas give the stories surprises, while fighting to win requires logical actions.
+New ideas spoken in talking scenes give the stories surprises, while fighting to win inside action scenes requires logical actions.

 Mixing logical problem solving, with new ideas, gives classic stories "logical surprises".
-These plot twists make what’s going to happen next unknown which keeps audiences glued to their seats.
-The conclusion can be a big victory for the good or bad guys, or anywhere in between.
+These plot twists make what’s going to happen next unknown and keeps audiences glued to their seats.
+The conclusion can anything from a big victory for the good or bad guys, or anywhere in between.

 There’s no way to know which stories will resonate with audiences, but only good stories can resonate with audiences and become classics like Cinderella, Romeo and Juliette, The Matrix, and Star Wars.
-These are also called story archetypes like "Rags to Riches" or "Forbidden Love".
+These stories are often archetypes like "Rags to Riches" or "Forbidden Love".
 They exist in all cultures and religions in some way, and hence why they reasonate so well.

-**Art films:*- are not about any specific problem.
-Like personal journals, they’re more about the protagonist’s thoughts; not acting to overcome a problem.
-The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
+**Art films:**- are not about any specific problem.
+Like personal journals, they’re more about the protagonist’s thoughts.
+The main character wants to have it both ways, be the leader of a story, without taking the risk of fighting an antagonist to overcome a problem in a story The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
 Without action, these stories are surprising to the point of being weird, with conclusion that never change the reality inside the story because the hero didn’t even try to.
 Which is why the audience can't question their own lives after watching the the film either.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
 To insulate themselves from criticism art filmmakers usually give themselves ever more awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

-**Spectacle movies:*- are about an obvious problem, i.e. Godzilla is here, so run like hell and keep running until the movie is over.
+**Spectacle movies:**- are about an obvious problem, i.e. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there’s no time for the protagonist to think of new ideas.
 The result is very logical but unsurprising stories that can’t change reality because no new ideas were introduced.

 To maintain interest, spectacle movies have to keep reusing successful stories and characters while ramping up special effects, gore, and raunchiness.
 It doesn’t work for too long, so spectacle producers look for new customers with hype-filled mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.